 Some findings from the survey will be published online, including in the annual State of Victoria’s Children reports (an outcomes-focused analysis on how Victorian Children and Young People are faring).

-For data from the 2006, 2009 and 2013 surveys, see:
+For data from previous surveys, see:

-State of Victoria’s Children annual reports.
+State of Victoria’s children annual reports.

-If you have further queries about the study, see:
+For further information about the study, see:

 Social Research Centre’s information page